dfuentes87/linux-sysadmin-questions/README.md

 <br>

-:information_source: This project contains almost **200** questions and answers that can be used to test your general knowledge as a **Linux System Administrator**, or to ask someone interviewing for such a position.
+:information_source: This project contains more than **150** questions and answers that can be used to test your general knowledge as a **Linux System Administrator**, or to ask someone interviewing for such a position.

 These questions are not meant to be a list of arbitrary facts, such as port numbers that you'll maybe deal with once a year, situations or commands that are rarely encountered, or issues specific to a certain application.
 Instead, these are geared towards real world situations that are common and good to know in general, however not knowing all these do not mean you are not a good Linux SysAdmin.